Sea Ice

 NASA Team and Bootstrap Gridded Concentration

-NSIDC archives and distributes two gridded sea ice concentration products based on data from passive microwave sensors on satellites.
-The two products, Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS Passive Microwave Data (NSIDC-0051) and Bootstrap Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS (NSIDC-0079), were developed by scientists at the NASA Goddard Space Flight Center and were empirically derived from passive microwave data based on the fact that there is a distinctive contrast between passive microwave emission from ice versus liquid water.
+NSIDC archives and distributes gridded sea ice concentration products based on data from passive microwave sensors on satellites.
+Two products, Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS Passive Microwave Data (NSIDC-0051) and Bootstrap Sea Ice Concentrations from Nimbus-7 SMMR and DMSP SSM/I-SSMIS (NSIDC-0079), were developed by scientists at the NASA Goddard Space Flight Center and were empirically derived from passive microwave data based on the fact that there is a distinctive contrast between passive microwave emission from ice versus liquid water.
 Both products provide a continuous and consistent record of sea ice concentration since October 1978 and are regularly updated by NASA Goddard and are archived at the NASA Snow and Ice Distributed Active Archive Center (DAAC) at NSIDC.
-The NSIDC DAAC also processes a daily updated data product called Near-Real-Time DMSP SSMIS Daily Polar Gridded Sea Ice Concentrations (NSIDC-0081).
+NOAA@NSIDC archives and distributes a a Climate Data Record (CDR) of sea ice concentration from passive microwave data, based on the NASA Team and NASA Bootstrap algorithms.

 Sea Ice Index